laravel/docs/helpers.md

 <a name="method-array-where"></a>
 #### `Arr::where()` {#collection-method}

-The `Arr::where` method filters an array using the given Closure:
+The `Arr::where` method filters an array using the given closure:

     use Illuminate\Support\Arr;